Javad-Taheri/AfterLinkDownloader/README.md

 ### Features
 - **Multi-Connection Downloader**
-  Accelerate downloads by using multiple connections simultaneously.
+  Accelerate downloads by using multiple connections simultaneously and resume supported.

 - **Simple & User-Friendly Interface**
   A smooth, clean, and intuitive interface designed to make downloading easy and enjoyable.